xcambar/emberfest_2016/slides.md

 class: middle, factory2

-# Towards <br>an easier life
+# Key topics
+### for your migration

 ???
-1. Some considerations for an easier integration
+1. Some topics for an easier integration
 1. What part of the app will we migrate first?
 2. How to properly bootstrap the app?
 3. What's the communication workflow?
 4. How to integrate the build process?

-* Biggest consideration: Smooth transition
+* Biggest topic: Smooth transition
 * Move fast, don't break
 * Don't break things